kiwicom/iwant-bot/README.md

 ### Slack App sets up

 Set up your [Slack App](https://api.slack.com/slack-apps) and connect it with your Slack Team.
 You will obtain a token for validation of incoming requests.
-Create a file `.env` in the repository and insert your token: `TOKEN=xoxb-111111111111-a1A1a1A1a1A1a1A1a1A1a1A1`, which is private.
+Create a file `.env` in the repository and insert your tokens:
+`BOT_TOKEN=xoxb-111111111111-a1A1a1A1a1A1a1A1a1A1a1A1`
+`VERIFICATION=b2B2b2B2b2B2b2B2b2B2b2B2`, which are private.

 * _iwant-bot_ server listens to port 8080, so run [localtunnel](https://localtunnel.github.io/www/)
 or [ngrok](https://ngrok.com/) to create public adress, which you use in your Slack App.